griffio/griffio.github.io/_posts/2023-03-18-More-Kotlin-Racing-Ambiguous-Coroutines.md

 Use `select` to wait for the result of multiple suspending functions simultaneously.

-The `awaitOn` is called when a deferred value is resolved this emits the result to the enclosing `select` clause.
+The `awaitOn` is called when a deferred value is resolved then emits the result to the enclosing `select` clause.

 Call `coroutineContext.cancelChildren()` once the `select` has produced a result, all coroutines in the scope are cancelled.